mariolucasdev/mariolucas/README.md

 # Personal Page in React JS

-use Axios from request HTTP
+use Axios to request HTTP
 ```
 npm install axios
 ```